 Lincoln City Water District has sampled for a series of unregulated contaminants.
 Unregulated contaminants are those that don't yet have a drinking water standard set by USEPA.
 The purpose of monitoring for these contaminants is to help EPA decide whether the contaminants should have a standard.
+Contaminants were detected in Lincoln City source water.
 As our customers, you have a right to know that this data is available.
 If you are interested in examining the results, please contact Charlie Lunstedt at 541-996-2987.
 Contaminates found are listed in the data table.
-Lincoln City began the last round of unregulated contaminate sampling in the 3rd quarter of 2018.
+Lincoln City began the next round of unregulated contaminate sampling in the 3rd quarter of 2018.